Clastify logo

 1250-1470

-The SAT score range for incoming freshmen at the University of California, San Diego is between 1250 and 1470, with the 25th percentile at 1250 and the 75th percentile at 1470.
-Being within this range does not guarantee admission, but scores closer to the upper end are advantageous.
-Applicants on the lower end of this range will need to strengthen their application with higher grades, compelling essays, strong awards, and extracurricular activities to improve their chances.
+The SAT score range for University of California, San Diego is 1250 to 1470, with the 25th percentile at 1250 and the 75th percentile at 1470.
+Being within this range does not guarantee admission; however, achieving a score near the upper end is a positive indicator.
+Applicants with scores on the lower end should enhance their applications through stronger grades, essays, awards, and extracurricular activities to improve their chances.

 SAT Math Score Requirements